nescirem/nescirem.github.io/source/_posts/a-time-domain-finite-volume-method-approach-for-the-simulation-of-sound-propagation-in-porous-half-space-medium.md

 # Introduction

-Sound propagation in porous medium is an enduring topics in the file of the acoustic control due to it's cheap and efficiency.
+Sound propagation in porous medium is an enduring topics in the file of the acoustic control due to porous acoustic absorbing materials' cheap and efficiency.
 They are used in a variety of locations - close to source of noise, in various paths, and sometimes close to receivers.<sup>1</sup> Unlike frequency-domain acoustic simulation which was widely used today, time-domain simulation can provides much more information that help one understand the propagation process of a sound pulse.
 During the last two decades, the time-domain simulation of the porous media has been a reborn interest with the development of applications like medical imaging or sound crystals require the study of the sound propagation in the porous medium.<sup>2-9</sup>

 Serial time-domain numerical techniques have been developed to study sound propagation in porous medium, Most of them use finite-difference time-domain (FDTD) algorithms.<sup>10-13</sup> But there is one shortcoming that cannot be ignored that FDTD need additional process - such as immersed-boundary (IB) method - to adapt to the simulation of objects with complicated geometry.The finite volume method is widely used in fluid dynamics due to it's strictly  conservative and can be formulated on unstructured meshes.<sup>14</sup> Xuan et al. has developed an acoustic propagation simulator by time-domain finite volume method.<sup>15</sup> In this paper, we extend the algorithm to calculate acoustic propagation in porous medium using the Z-K model.